 Origins: Three out of four people will develop a wart at some time in their lives, making warts the second most common dermatological complaint, after acne.
 Children and young adults are more prone to developing these bumpy growths than are adults, but anyone can catch them at any time in his or

 her life.
 They are the essence of caprice in that they sprout without warning and usually go away within a year.
-Yet there's no magic (evil or otherwise) to their arrival — they are the results of a virus.
+Yet there’s no magic (evil or otherwise) to their arrival

 Warts are benign skin tumors caused by human papilloma viruses, germs that enter the skin through cuts or scratches and cause cells to multiply rapidly.
 They are slightly contagious and can be spread to other parts of the body by touch, and they can be passed to others the same way.
 Most warts disappear without treatment because the body’s immune system eventually kicks in to defeat the virus.